of Shamsur Rahman Faruqi's work in English

 navin jama'at ke liye.
 New Delhi:

 National Council of Educational Research and

-Classical Ghazal” (an Urdu essay by S. R. Faruqi).
+and the Classical Ghazal (an Urdu essay by S.

-Trans. by F. W. Pritchett in collaboration with the
+R. Faruqi).
+Trans. by F. W. Pritchett in

 (trans. of a poem by N. M. Rashid).
 Trans. by S. R.